thomasfinstad/terraform-provider-vyos-rolling/docs/resources/service_dhcp_server_shared_network_name_subnet_static_mapping.md

     |  Format  |  Description  |
     |----------|---------------|
     |  macaddr  |  Hardware (MAC) address  |
-- `static_mapping_parameters` (String) Additional static-mapping parameters for DHCP server.
+- `static_mapping_parameters` (List of String) Additional static-mapping parameters for DHCP server.
 Will be placed inside the "host" block of the mapping.
 You must use the syntax of dhcpd.conf in this text-field.
 Using this without proper knowledge may result in a crashed DHCP server.
 Check system log to look for errors.